-- Add a bit of honey, cinnamon, or stevia to taste if you like.
+- Add a bit of honey, cinnamon, or stevia, if you like.

-Start out by only having one cup of nettle tea at a time, to make sure you don’t have any reactions to it.
+Start out by only having one cup of nettle tea to make sure you don’t have any reactions to it.

-Be sure to talk to your doctor before you start any new supplement, medication, alternative treatment, or dietary plan.
-Even all-natural foods and drinks like tea can interfere with some medications and conditions.
-Your doctor can help you avoid this and determine the best lifestyle plan for you.
+Be sure to talk to your doctor before you try any new herb or supplement.
+Even all-natural foods and drinks like tea can cause allergic reactions or interact with certain medications.
+Some herbs and supplements can be harmful to people with certain health conditions.

 Many people feel that some of tea’s magic comes solely from the ritual of brewing it.
 Enjoying a hot, steaming mug may allow you a moment of reflection or peace.
 With its nutritional and health benefits as well, drinking a cup of nettle tea now and then may be a smart addition to your routine.